 @adato install again

-As you can see, app suggestions are a fantastic way for users and teams already engaged with your product or service to discover your Slack app.
+As you can see, app suggestions are a fantastic way for users and workspaces already engaged with your product or service to discover your Slack app.

 Once installed, your app can attach custom unfurling behavior to relevant links shared in messages, among all the other nifty things bots and apps can do.